joey-ma/calculator/README.md

 Generally speaking, building production code for your project has many benefits ([here](https://parceljs.org/features/production/) for more details), but for this project it should not make much, if any, difference between the development build and the production build.

 After you build the application, if you want to go back to development mode, delete all files in your `dist` folder to run your application in development mode again with `npm start`.
-If the files (specifically `dist/index.html`) are/is not deleted, `parcel` will still use the same cached `index.html` file that references the production code at `dist/index.html` even if you want to run the app in development mode.
+If the files (specifically `dist/index.html`) are/is not deleted, `parcel` will still use the same cached `index.html` file that references the same cached production-ready JavaScript files in `dist` and run in production mode even if you want to run the app in development mode.

 # Notes